bioinformaticsdotca/IDE_2023/module8/README.md

 Let's first take a moment to examine the reads from the metatranscrimptomic sequencing.
 Note that for metatranscriptomic seqencing, while we are sequencing the RNA, this was performed by first generating complementary DNA (cDNA) to the RNA and sequencing the DNA.
 Hence you will see thymine (T) instead of uracil (U) in the sequence data.

-The reads were generated from paired-end sequencing, which means that a particular fragment (of cDNA) was sequenced twice--once from either end (see [here](https://www.illumina.com/science/technology/next-generation-sequencing/plan-experiments/paired-end-vs-single-read.html) for some additional details).
+The reads were generated from paired-end sequencing, which means that a particular fragment (of cDNA) was sequenced twice--once from either end (see the [Illumina Paired vs. Single-End Reads](https://www.illumina.com/science/technology/next-generation-sequencing/plan-experiments/paired-end-vs-single-read.html) for some additional details).
 These pairs of cDNA sequence reads are stored as separate files (named `emerging-pathogen-reads_1.fastq.gz` and `emerging-pathogen-reads_2.fastq.gz`).
 You can see each file by running `ls`:

 **Commands**
 ```bash